 to the Inertia block in the DC Motor subsystem of the top-level example

 model, therefore the DC Motor subsystem opens and the corresponding

 block is highlighted in the block diagram, as shown in the following

 In the block dialog box, click the Variables tab.

-According to the Value column in the Statistics Viewer, the name of the variable in the block dialog box is Inductor current.
-The dialog box shows that this variable has high initialization priority and a target value of 0 A. You can modify the priority and value, if needed, and then open the Variable Viewer to see the model initialization results.
+According to the Value column in the Statistics Viewer, the name of the variable in the block dialog box is Rotational velocity.
+The dialog box shows that this variable has high initialization priority and a target value of 0 rad/s.
+You can modify the priority and value, if needed, and then open the Variable Viewer to see the model initialization results.